Abyaneh/Car-Counter-Project/README.md

-├── LICENSE                   # License for the project ├── .gitignore                # Files and directories to be ignored by git ├── requirements.txt          # List of dependencies for the project ├── setup.py                  # Setup script for installing the package ├── data/                     # Directory containing input data │   ├── cars.mp4              # Input video for processing
+├── LICENSE                   # License for the project ├── .gitignore                # Files and directories to be ignored by git ├── requirements.txt          # List of dependencies for the project ├── data/                     # Directory containing input data │   ├── cars.mp4              # Input video for processing
 │   └── mask.png              # Mask image for ROI